-The Developmental Synaptopathies Consortium is composed of a group of 10 medical centers studying 3 rare genetic syndromes that often cause autism spectrum disorder and intellectual disability.
+The Developmental Synaptopathies Consortium is composed of a group of medical centers throughout the US studying three related rare genetic syndromes that often cause autism spectrum disorder and intellectual disability.
 Autism spectrum disorder and intellectual disability (ASD/ID) are severe neurodevelopmental conditions with early childhood onset.
 Advances in genetics have indicated that ASD/ID represent a spectrum of rare disorders.
 While both ASD and ID have a variety of known genetic causes, some of them have been shown to impair similar cellular pathways in the brain.
-The 3 conditions to be studied by the Consortium are Tuberous Sclerosis Complex (caused by mutations in the TSC1 and TSC2 genes), Phelan-McDermid Syndrome (caused by disruption/mutations in the SHANK3 gene) and PTEN Hamartoma Tumor Syndrome (caused by mutations in the PTEN gene).
-These 3 rare diseases seem to affect certain shared pathways influencing the development of brain connections, or synapses.
+The three conditions to be studied by the Consortium are tuberous sclerosis complex (caused by mutations in the TSC1 and TSC2 genes), Phelan-McDermid syndrome (caused by SHANK3 mutations) and PTEN Hamartoma Tumor Syndrome (caused by PTEN mutations).
+These three rare diseases seem to affect certain shared pathways influencing the development of brain connections, or synapses.